sds/haml-lint/README.md

 you call `haml-lint`.

 By default, any rules with more than 15 violations will be disabled in the todo-file.
-You can increase this limit with the `exclude-limit` option:
+You can increase this limit with the `auto-gen-exclude-limit` option:

-    haml-lint --auto-gen-config --exclude-limit 100
+    haml-lint --auto-gen-config --auto-gen-exclude-limit 100

 ## Editor Integration